briheet/image/README.md

 # Image

-This package provides Go methods to handle image file operations, specifically for compressing PNG images.
+This package provides Go methods to handle image file operations, specifically for compressing images.
-Currently only works with .png files.
+Currently only works with .png | .jpg files.

 ### Prerequisites